-I have been teaching from a non-diet, weight-inclusive point of view for a long time, but discovered through learning more about intuitive eating that I’m not the only health care practitioner who teaches from this same point of view.
+I have been teaching from a non-diet, weight-inclusive point of view for a long time, but discovered through learning more about intuitive eating and becoming certified as an Intuitive Eating Counselor that I’m not the only health care practitioner who teaches from this same point of view.
 Not only are there many dietitians and therapists who are trained and certified to teach from this point of view, but it is also strongly supported by scientific research.
-As of 2019 there are more than 100 studies that support intuitive eating and its positive health benefits.
+As of 2021 there are more than 125 studies that support intuitive eating and its positive health benefits.
 Read on to hear more about what it means to be an intuitive eater.

 What is Intuitive Eating?